mjfrigaard/sharing-your-work/manuscript/chapter2.md

 - the `Console` displays the results from our written code
 - the `Files` gives us a few of happenings outside the RStudio environment (imported raw data, exported results, etc.)

-If you can't install RStudio on your computer, you can also use [RStudio.cloud](https://rstudio.cloud/).
 Follow the steps below to install R and RStudio.

 1. First, you'll need to download and install R from [CRAN](https://cran.r-project.org/).
 2. Second, download and install [RStudio](https://www.rstudio.com/products/rstudio/download/), the integrated development environment (IDE) for R
 3. An alternative to downloading and installing R and RStudio is using [RStudio.Cloud](https://rstudio.cloud/) which operates entirely in your browser.
 You'll need to sign up for RStudio.cloud for free using your Google account or email address, but we recommend using a Github account.
 You can create a Github account [here](https://github.com/join)

 **BONUS:** You'll also find a massive network of support on [Stackoverflow](https://stackoverflow.com/questions/tagged/r), [RStudio Community](https://community.rstudio.com/), and [Google Groups](https://groups.google.com/forum/#!forum/r-help-archive).